Food for Thought

 Likewise, there are habitats (twenty-two) representing the human body – our skin, respiratory system and gut to name a few.
 Our body’s habitats are home to a diverse microbiome (a community of microbes).
 For the record, our diverse community of microorganisms are also classified as different species, and they make up a human’s entire ecosystem.

 Each person, via the 7 deadly poisons, is capable of collapsing their body’s entire ecosystem.
 Not unlike our bodies, the Earth is amazingly resilient and can regenerate itself if given the chance – meaning, it requires each of us to stop self-poisoning.
-Thus, forcing polluting industries to change for our well-being and, in turn, the planet or collapse.
+In doing so, we will also be forcing polluting industries to change for our well-being and, in turn, the planet.

 Share your thoughts